Table of Contents

 Before running the migration, it is very important to visit the Mapping table section of your project.
-In this section, you will find entries for your Trello users already prefilled.
+In this section, you will find entries for your Planner users already prefilled.
 You need to add the equivalent email addresses of these users in Asana.
 If the email addresses are the same between the source and destination, you can leave the mapping table empty.
 Altosio will automatically map the users based on the source email addresses.

 The mapping table allows Altosio to correctly map the users in the target.
-It allows a correct migration of the files metadata and the list of assignees on each Trello card.
+It allows a correct migration of the files metadata and the list of assignees on each Planner task.

 With an empty mapping table, the migration would still run, but the list of assignees will not be migrated correctly.